itsmillertim3/perform2021/cloudmigration/content/01_lab_1/99_summary/index.md

 In this section, you should have completed the following:

-🔷 Review how to install and monitor the Dynatrace OneAgent
+🔷 Review the Dynatrace OneAgent setup

 🔷 Review real-time data now available for the sample application